prashantofficial05/Restaurant-Insights-Analysis-and-Prediction/README.md

 Overall Insights
 The project covered in-depth data analysis, predictive modeling, and customer preference insights.
 These findings offer valuable information for data-driven decision-making, customer preferences, and restaurant rating prediction.

+##Project Summary
+Level 1: Data Exploration and Analysis

+We conducted comprehensive data exploration and preprocessing to ensure data integrity.

+Performed descriptive analysis, extracting key statistical measures, and identified popular cuisines and cities.

+Explored geospatial insights, visualizing restaurant locations and investigating correlations with ratings.

+Level 2: Advanced Analysis

+Analyzed table booking and online delivery services, uncovering customer preferences and availability insights.

+Determined the most common price range and associated it with the highest average rating.

+Employed advanced feature engineering to enhance dataset intelligence.

+Level 3: Predictive Modeling and Insights

+Built regression models to predict restaurant aggregate ratings, with Random Forest emerging as the top performer.

+Explored the relationship between cuisine types and restaurant ratings.